multiplexd/brightlight/README.txt

                  used if -f is not specified.
 The -p flag is ignored when this option is specified.

-The flags -r, -w and -m are mutually exclusive, however one of the three is required.
+The flags -r, -w, -m, -i and -d are mutually exclusive, however one of the three is required.

 Changelog:
 ==========